mfenniak/cloud-persistent-storage/README.md

 - Only supports Linux.

 - Only works with Linux ext2/3/4 filesystems.
 When a block storage device is attached, it needs to detect whether the device already has a filesystem (eg. from a previous VM being attached), or whether the filesystem needs to be created (eg. volume was just created, or, previous VM created it but failed to create a filesystem).
 This detection currently reads the ext filesystem magic bytes to detect whether the filesystem exists.
 This could and should be enhanced to support other filesystems.
 See the `filesystem_exists` function in [mkfs.fs](src/mkfs.rs).

+## Development / Contributing

+cloud-persistent-storage is written in Rust, specifically Rust 1.16.0.
+It should be pretty straight-forward to clone, build (`cargo build`), and run unit tests (`cargo test`).

+Integration testing with AWS is a little bit trickier.
+The directory [terraform/aws/dev](terraform/aws/dev) contains a set of Terraform scripts that will spin up a testing environment on AWS.
+This environment is not free, and you will be charged by AWS.
+If you use this, please be very careful to use `terraform destroy` to terminate the environment when your work is complete, otherwise you will continue to accumulate charges indefinitely.

+Please open GitHub issues for bug reports, feature requests, or general discussion about the software, and, please open GitHub pull requests for proposed enhancements or fixes.

+## License

+cloud-persistent-storage is distributed under the terms of the [GNU General Public License version 3](LICENSE).

 ## Dream Feature List